BeastNeedsMoreTorque/ghcjs-starter-project/README.md

 Keep in mind `GHCJSi` hasn't had quite as much time to get a shake-out as `GHCi` so if you run into any issues, _please_ report it to [the GHCJS project](https://github.com/ghcjs/ghcjs)!

-First go to frontend directory.
+First, go to frontend directory.

 ```
 $ cd frontend